 11) Think about your income security

-Even successful entrepreneurs experience income security once in a while.
+Even successful entrepreneurs experience income insecurity (or even just uncertainty) once in a while.
 Before you experience your first dry spell, brainstorm ways to bring in cash beyond your business when money is tight.
 This is a good thing to do before quitting your job, as the idea is to have a fall-back plan before you actually need it.

 Your plan B also doesn’t need to complement your business goals, although it’s great if it does.
 Try tutoring for college prep tests or teaching English online.
 You can also work part-time at a local shop, temp, and pick up odd jobs.
 Sometimes a manual, hands-on job like gardening or organizing a garage can help clear your mind while you brainstorm new ideas.
 You may even be able to negotiate a part-time position with your current company that can all help cover your bills while you grow your own business.